David Trimble: Personal life

 Trimble married his first wife, Heather McComb, in 1968.
 They did not have children, having had a stillbirth of twin sons.
 In 1976 the couple divorced.
 Two years later he married a former student of his, Daphne Elizabeth (née Orr).
-They had two sons and two daughters (Richard, Victoria, Nicholas, and Sarah).
-Richard Trimble is a maths teacher at Graveney School in London.
-Lady Trimble served as a member of the Equality Commission for Northern Ireland, and later the Northern Ireland Human Rights Commission, before standing unsuccessfully in the UK parliamentary election of May 2010 for the Conservatives and Unionists.
+They had two sons and two daughters (Richard, Victoria, Nicholas and Sarah).
+Richard Trimble is a maths teacher and head of the sixth form at Graveney School in Tooting, South West London.
+Lady Trimble served as a member of the Equality Commission for Northern Ireland and later the Northern Ireland Human Rights Commission, before standing unsuccessfully in the UK parliamentary election of May 2010 for the Conservatives and Unionists in Lagan Valley.

 His son Nicholas was active within the Ulster Unionist Party and serving on the Lisburn and Castlereagh City Council at the time of his father's death.
 Nicholas Trimble was co-opted in 2016 to replace Alexander Redpath as a Councillor representing Downshire West on Lisburn and Castlereagh City Council.

 Trimble admitted in July 2019 that he was "forced" to change his position on same-sex marriage and partnerships after voting against them, because of his lesbian daughter Vicky, who married her girlfriend Rosalind Stephens in Scotland in 2017.
 He told peers in the House of Lords "I cannot change that, and I cannot now go around saying that I am opposed to it because I acquiesced to it.
 There we are."

 Trimble died on 25 July 2022 after a brief illness.
 He was 77 years old.